 The No1 advice is to be in control of your working day.
 You make the decisions on how to spend your time, don’t let events overly influence you.
 So – don’t take that phone call, don’t look at that e-mail, don’t deal with that colleague until it’s the right time for you.
 It’s not 100% possible to do this, but if you work at improving your control over your time the results will be remarkable.
 Continue reading Timestealers – overcome your time management demons and double your productivity.

 Interviews aren’t a scary experience if you focus on some simple preparation.
-At Wynne Consulting we have many years’ experience of helping high quality people to be successful at interview, so here are a few easy tips to help you succeed:
+At Wynne Consulting we have many years’ experience of helping high quality people to be successful at interview, so here are a few easy tips to help you deliver the perfect interview: